Alexander Robertson & Sons: GRP production

 The prototype for the new fibreglass Piper Class yacht, Sandpiper, was built in wood at the beginning of 1966 and competed in the famous Clyde Week regatta that summer.

 The yard continued to operate for a further 14 years assembling a wide range of GRP (fibreglass) boats such as Pipers, Ohlsons, Etchells and Pilot Launches.
 Dennis Healey's ill-conceived increase in VAT from 8% to 25% on luxury goods in 1974 had a disastrous effect on yachting.
 Even though this punitive tax was reduced to 12.5% in 1976 the damage was irreparable and many small boatyards went out of business.
 The rising cost of oil and resin along with strong competition from the more established GRP yards down south finally brought boatbuilding to a close in 1980.
 Buildings in the lower yard were finally pulled down in the late 1980s, and the site was levelled for re-development.
 All that was left of the original yard was the slipway and the boats that were once launched from it.
 Houses have now been built in the upper yard, and the lower yard site became incorporated in the new Holy Loch Marina development during 2009.

-Alexander Robertson Legacy

-Alexander Robertson's contribution to the world of yacht-building and yachting is perhaps best summed up by the various newspaper tributes paid to him following his death in 1937: